MicrosoftDocs/cpp-docs/docs/standard-library/choose-enum.md

 # `choose` enum

-Used with [`time_zone`](time-zone-class.md) and [`zoned_time`](zoned-time-class.md) to indicate how to handle ambiguous or nonexistent local times when resolving a time in a time zone.
+Used with [`time_zone`](time-zone-class.md) and [`zoned_time`](zoned-time-class.md) to indicate how to handle ambiguous or nonexistent local time conversions.

-Given a `local_time` in a specific time zone, there are cases involving daylight savings time where converting it to a `sys_time` could result in two potential times that it could correspond to, or it could correspond to no time at all in that time zone.
+Given a `local_time` in a specific time zone, there are cases involving transitions between standard and daylight saving time where converting to a `sys_time` could result in two potential times that the `local_time` could be converted to, or that could correspond to a time that doesn't exist.

-For example, if the `local_time` is on a daylight saving transition that is "springing forward", there’s an hour that doesn’t exist.
-If the `local_time` that is being paired with a time zone is within that hour, expect a `nonexistent_local_time` error.
+For example, if the `local_time` is on the transition to daylight saving time, that is the clock is "springing forward", there’s an hour that doesn’t exist.

 If the `local_time` is on a transition to standard time, that is, the clock is "falling back", there’s an extra hour that's being inserted.
-If the `local_time` is during that hour, should the corresponding time in the time zone be the "first" time that hour happens (which was 60 minutes before daylight savings took effect), or the "second" time that hour comes around again 60 minutes later?
-In this case, you'd expect an `ambiguous_local_time` error unless you indicated whether you wanted to get back the "first" or "second" time.
+If the `local_time` is during that hour, should the converted time be the "first" time that hour happens (which was 60 minutes before daylight saving time took effect), or the "second" time that hour comes around again 60 minutes later?
+In this case, expect an `ambiguous_local_time` error unless you indicate whether you want to get back the "first" or "second" time.
 This is what this enum specifies.

 ## Syntax